 The Defined Dish’s Tomatillo-Avocado Salsa is the perfect combination of light and bright with a kick of spice.
 But don’t add too much.
 One big faux pas of making tacos is overstuffing or over saucing.
 No one wants salsa running down their arm.

 It’s been said that you eat with your eyes first.
-Now that you have some tips on how to make the best tacos, you can start planning the best way to present them.
+Now that you have some tips on how to make the best tacos, you can start planning how you’d like to to present them.

-Shop for these items and all your taco-making needs in our Amazon storefront.
+Shop for these items below and discover even more finds for your next fiesta on our Amazon Storefront.

 When you make a purchase through a third-party link, AAA Northeast could receive revenue.
 As an Amazon Associate, we earn from qualifying purchases.